hb9kns/webforms/README.md

 included in the rendered page headers.
 (The page name is irrelevant for the index file, but any must be given.)

+By setting the field `nopageindex` to something else than `false` or `0` , displaying of the column for the index/base string can be suppressed.
+This column normally is shown as the first one in page views, but it may be of little use in case of numeric or random-like values.

-In addition, it may contain permission levels for user names (from the environment variable `REMOTE_USER` from the webserver), with the leading field names `admin/editor/visitor`.
-If a `visitor` line is present, then *only* users explicitly listed in any of the permission lines are allowed to access the script; otherwise, all users not listed as `admin` or `editor` are allowed `visitor` access (i.e, read-only access to all pages).
+Permission levels for user names (passed via `REMOTE_USER` from the webserver) can be set with field names `admin/editor/visitor`.
+If a `visitor` line is present, then *only users explicitly listed* on any of the permission lines are allowed to access the script.
+Otherwise, all users not listed as `admin` or `editor` are allowed only `visitor` access (i.e, read-only access to all pages).

 #### example configuration file